thphuc273/ecommerce_sentiment_agent/README.md

 The project includes a comprehensive CI/CD pipeline that automatically:

+1. **Testing Phase**:
-1. **Testing**: Runs unit tests, integration tests, and linting
+   - Runs unit and integration tests on Python 3.11
+   - Performs code quality checks with flake8
+   - Ensures critical functionality works before deployment

+2. **Security Phase**:
+   - Scans for vulnerabilities with Trivy
-2. **Security**: Performs vulnerability scanning with CodeQL and Trivy
+   - Performs code security analysis with CodeQL
+   - Identifies potential security issues early

+3. **Build Phase**:
+   - Creates Docker images for all microservices
+   - Builds for multiple platforms (amd64, arm64)
+   - Tags images based on branch and commit

+4. **Deployment Phase**:
-3. **Building**: Creates and pushes Docker images to Docker Hub
+   - Pushes images to Docker Hub (if configured)
-4. **Deployment**: Automatically deploys to Hugging Face Spaces on main branch
+   - Deploys to Hugging Face Spaces automatically
+   - Runs integration tests on the deployed application

 #### Required GitHub Secrets